shikhar516/mask_detection/README.md

 I have made the code self explanatory.
-To download this code please visit https://imojo.in/272qhlk

-Also you can check my website stringlab.org
+To download this code please visit https://imojo.in/272qhlk Also you can check my website stringlab.org

+I am able to acheive ~97%-98% accuracy
+Below are some results